Generate a Java SDK from OpenAPI / Swagger

 • boolean (or java.lang.Boolean)

-Using high-precision decimal or integer types is crucial in certain applications such as code manipulating monetary amounts and in situations where overflow, underflow, or truncation caused by precision loss can lead to significant incidents.
+Using high-precision decimal or integer types is crucial in certain applications, such as in code that manipulates monetary amounts and in situations where overflow, underflow, or truncation caused by precision loss can lead to significant incidents.

-To mark a field as an unlimited-precision integer, you can use:
+To mark a field as an unlimited-precision integer, you can use either an integer:

 type: integer